 Exobiology on Earth

-Are network(s) of processes developing positive feedback with reproduction of more of the network?
-Are isolated feed-forward processes developing reentrant feedback loops?
-Are the isolated processes moving closer to one another, as predicted by dissipation driven adaptation?
+Are network(s) of processes developing positive feedback with reproduction of more of the network of processes?
+Are isolated feed-forward processes developing into reentrant feedback loops?
+Are isolated processes moving closer to one another, as predicted by dissipation driven adaptation?

 a.
 Identify code pattern groups by sampling code patterns in +/-1% of all processing and memory devices.

 c.
 Track code pattern group lineages and execution and storage locations over time.

 d.
 Identify functions and function assemblies of sub-components in the code pattern groups.